Care For People and Planet

 Suppliers in the chemical sector audited for sustainability performance

-The number of suppliers’ sites in the chemical supply chain with a valid SQAS assessment or TfS audit is increasing every year.
-This shows an increasing opportunity for chemical companies to further include sustainability criteria in their procurement.
+The number of suppliers’ sites in the chemical supply chain with valid SQAS assessments or TfS audits is on the rise.
+This indicates a growing opportunity for chemical companies to incorporate sustainability criteria into their procurement processes.

 Associated SDG targets